History of Climate Central

 Climate Central began working with The Weather Company, an IBM Business, to make our climate-related content available to a larger audience via TWC’s hundreds of media product clients.

-Launching the world’s first service for daily local temperature attribution—putting a number on the influence of climate change on observations and forecasts.
+Launched the Climate Shift Index, the world’s first service for daily local temperature attribution—putting a number on the influence of climate change on observations and forecasts.